 Although both my wife and I gave up healthy salaries to raise our boy full-time, we ended up making more money.
 How?
 We focused on making money online to ultimately generate more passive income.

 When you have a child, your mind and body go into overdrive to try and provide as much care and support as possible.
 As a result, you gain even more energy to find ways to financially support your family.

 In my case, instead of waking up between 5:30 am – 6:15 am to start the day and work on Financial Samurai, I began waking between 3:30 am – 4:30 am to try and get more done before our son would wake up between 7 am – 8 am.

 If he has had a particularly poor sleeping night, I would try and take over for a couple hours to allow for my wife to sleep in or decompress.
-I’d also try to nap as many times as possible during his mid-day nap so that I too could recharge for the afternoon and evening sessions.
+I'd also try to nap as many times as possible during his mid-day nap.
+This way, I too could recharge for the afternoon and evening sessions.

 After our boy went to bed, usually between 7:30pm-9pm, it was often Netflix, catching up on work stuff I'd postponed during the day, and preparing myself for the next day.